Hybrid immediate-mode framework — no virtual DOM, no diffing. GPU-accelerated via Metal, OpenGL, and WebGPU. 50+ widgets, 6 companion libraries.

 Deep capabilities across rendering, widgets, text, and developer tooling

-Custom GPU shaders are a first-class feature.
-Rounded-rect clip masking, box shadows, blur effects, and color-filter post-processing ship out of the box.
+Custom GPU shaders for rounded-rect clip masking, box shadows, blur effects, and color-filter post-processing.
+Animations run on the framework clock and integrate with the layout pass.

 Buttons, inputs, sliders, tables, trees, tabs, menus, dialogs, toasts, breadcrumbs — every widget follows the same config-struct pattern.
 DataGrid with built-in virtualization, sorting, grouping, inline editing, and CSV/TSV/XLSX/PDF export.

 IDE-style DockLayout with drag-and-drop panel rearrangement.
 Canvas and DrawCanvas for custom rendering.
-Sidebar, CommandPalette, Form with validation — the widget set covers real application needs.
+Sidebar, CommandPalette, Form with validation — all widgets share the same config-struct pattern and event model.

 Full Unicode support with bidirectional text, complex script shaping, and multi-grapheme clusters.
 Rich text with mixed fonts, sizes, colors, and inline styling.
 Gradient text, stroke outlines, affine transforms, and glyph placement on paths.